UPHL-BioNGS/Cecret/paper/paper.md

 In addition, CECRET integrates pathogen-specific downstream tools (e.g., lineage and clade assignment, wastewater deconvolution) into a single pipeline, reducing the need for manual chaining of independent tools.
 This level of integration would have required substantial restructuring of existing general-purpose workflows.

-As the field has matured, comprehensive pipelines such as nf-core/viralrecon have expanded in scope and capability.
+As the field has matured, comprehensive pipelines such as nf-core/viralrecon has expanded in scope and capability.
 However, CECRET continues to serve a complementary role by providing a constrained, production-oriented workflow optimized for high-throughput amplicon-based surveillance using Illumina data.

 ## Software Design